djsutherland/skl-groups/README.rst

 to install skl-groups.

-If you want to use the knn divergence estimator, you'll need to have `FLANN <http://people.cs.ubc.ca/~mariusm/index.php/FLANN/FLANN>`_ and either its Python interface (pyflann) or the `cyflann <https://github.com/dougalsutherland/cyflann/>`_ library.
+If you want to use the kNN divergence estimator, you'll need to have `FLANN <http://people.cs.ubc.ca/~mariusm/index.php/FLANN/FLANN>`_ and either its Python interface (pyflann) or the `cyflann <https://github.com/dougalsutherland/cyflann/>`_ library.